ColdBrew-Creative/Baseplate/README.md

 * `_type.scss` Basic styling for your typography.
 * `main.scss` This brings all the partials together.

-As your project grows and you need to add more styles just create new .scss files and reference them anywhere in your main.scss file.
+As your project grows and you need to add more styles just create new .scss files (don't forget the underscore before the name) and reference them in your main.scss file.
+Note that the order matters, as some files rely on others.
+As a general practice, put the styles most important (to the user) closer to the top of main.scss.

-Typical files I'll end up adding include _nav.scss, _home.scss.

 ## JavaScript ##
-* I've included some basic Javascript including the latest jQuery and the document ready function.
-* TODO: Get browserify working so we can modularize the JS when necessary
+* Use main.js for all your code that requires the document to be loaded (e.g. jQuery functions)

 ## Images ##
 * There is a /img folder for images.
-* For images referenced in the CSS I tend to keep them in the css/assets/ folder e.g. sp.png is a sprite I can reference.
-* Images referenced in the HTML are stored in the /img folder.

 ## Fonts ##
-* Currently nothing is here
+* No defaults :)

 ## Further Documentation ##
 * <a href="http://foundation.zurb.com/docs/">Foundation</a>